 Magnification and Zoom

-To most it may seem like a good idea to choose maximum magnification while choosing an I2 weapon sight, but instead, usually less magnification is better.
-Higher magnification also generally result in small field of view.
-Ideally a weapon sight with 4x magnification is optimal and recommended for I2 weapon sight.
+To most, it may seem like a good idea to choose maximum magnification while choosing an I2 weapon sight, but instead, usually less magnification is better.
+Higher magnification also generally results in a small field of view.
+Ideally, a weapon sight with 4x magnification is optimal and recommended for I2 weapon sight.

-On the other end, since in thermal weapon sights, you don’t get achieve target identification, it is the object/target and its shape that matters.
-While using and selecting zoom, it should be kept in mind that field of view gets constricted in proportion to amount you zoom in.
+On the other end, since in thermal weapon sights, you don’t get to achieve target identification, it is the object/target and its shape that matters.
+While using and selecting zoom, it should be kept in mind that the field of view gets constricted in proportion to the amount you zoom in.